 All chocolates based on cocoa butter (you can find them listed in this category: Chocolate

-) will have to be tempered again once melted if you want the chocolate to set up hard and shiny in candy making production with moulds (tempering of course is not necessary in baking, cooking, as inclusions like chips or chunks).
+) will have to be tempered again once melted if you want the chocolate to set up hard in candy making production with moulds (tempering of course is not necessary in baking, cooking, as inclusions like chips or chunks).
 Only products with added vegetable oils and reduced cocoa butter can be melted and will set up without tempering in candy making processes (these under FDA terms are not considered chocolates but rather compounds).

 In frosting or coating - our chocolate does not require tempering.

 Making bark - if you melt low and then set made bark in the refrigerator it will set up without tempering but may have some slight cocoa butter separation.